yellowsink/ysbase/README.md

 suitable types e.g. a `ParametricMallocator` template that takes the malloc function as a parameter, and a shared-safe `FreeList`.

-The plan is eventually to have allocators and utility functions that can automatically forward necessary attributes, but doing this with just templates turns out to be a quite difficult problem to solve so that one is WIP.
+The plan is eventually to have all building blocks make themselves shared automatically eventually.
+The default implementations support this exclusively for stateless allocators, but it should be totally possible to have shared stateful allocators too (though there are potential performance drawbacks to be aware of!).

 ## Configurations and Versions